SamuGG/repository-template/doc/developer-guide.md

 [Husky](https://typicode.github.io/husky/) is a popular JavaScript package that allows us to add git hooks to our repository.

-- To create a hook run:
+- To create a hook run, create a file with the command to run:

     ```sh
-    yarn husky add pre-commit "yarn lint-staged"
+    echo "bun lint-staged" > .husky/pre-commit
     ```

-    Where `pre-commit` is the name of the hook; and `yarn lint-staged` is the command we want to run.
+    Where `pre-commit` is the name of the hook; and `bun lint-staged` is the command we want to run.

 - To remove a hook, simply delete the file